YashBansal1/Angular-The_Complete_Guide/Notes.md

 it provides two way data binding, so that it will trigger the input event and update the field-name in our component and also if the field-name is changed then it will update the value of input element.

+    ngModel requires that it is within the form and the input have a name attribute.

 ## State change - zone.js

 Zone.js is a library that allows you to run code in a zone.